10 June 2020

 - In private apartments, ask sick people to move to the adjacent room and to let fresh air in before entering the apartment.
-In this case, work clothes and disposable gloves offer sufficient protection.
+In this case, work clothes, disposable gloves and a surgical mask offer sufficient protection.
 In the case of a studio apartment, you can ask the client to go into the bathroom.

 - If an asymptomatic person is placed in quarantine, you can ask them to go outside for the duration of the maintenance.
 If a resident placed in quarantine-like conditions is not well, you can ask them to go to another room, for instance.

 - Stick to the agreed schedule and immediately notify of any changes to ensure that you can work safely, and that no unnecessary inconvenience is caused to the resident.

 - Use alcohol-based hand sanitizer before entering the appartment and after leaving the appartment.

 Long protective gloves and face shield necessary when opening clogged up sewers

 - When opening clogged up sewers, if you come in contact with, for example, wet deposits, use sturdy elbow-length nitrile gloves.
 Check that the gloves have either the marking “EN 374-1” or “374-5”.

 - Protect your face with a visor-like face shield and with a surgical mask..

 - If your work involves a risk of generating droplets or aerosols, use a respirator, for example, a class FFP2 respirator.
 Such tasks include intense brushing, for example.